Buckle your tool belts, we're about to build something awesome.

 The announcement of the winning team is based on both measurable parameters of the developed prototypes and the professional opinion of highly reputable jury members (usually university professors and/or experts of the field) which evaluate unmeasurable criteria such as creativity of the solution, design, presentation etc.

-During the Case Study competition, students are given a real problem provided by our partner company and they will have to use their multidisciplinary knowledge, together with a lot of creativity, to propose a solution, according to the guidelines that they will receive in the beginning.
+During the Case Study competition, students are given a real problem provided by our partner company and they have to use their multidisciplinary knowledge, together with a lot of creativity, to propose a solution, according to the guidelines that they will receive in the beginning.
 This competition involves a lot of team building, creativity and communication skills.

 The winning team, judged by a jury composed of company experts and BEST and university representatives, will be the team whose proposed solution shows the best mix of innovation, economical feasibility and creativity.